 Please contact our helpful team at Wilkinson Coutts for advice should your API application be rejected.
 Thankfully, rejection of exam applications are rare and so please do not worry about this process.

 Wilkinson Coutts is an approved ASME training provider for the three different levels of Plant Inspector, levels 1, 2, and 3 each with increasing levels of difficulty.
-These courses provide a measurable way for the participating delegates to demonstrate their breadth of skill and knowledge in the assessment and management of fixed pressure equipment.
-The plant inspector courses are held over one calendar week, typically with three to four days training followed by the exam on the final day.
+These courses provide a measurable way for the participating delegates to demonstrate their breadth of skill and knowledge in the assessment and management of fixed-pressure equipment.
+The plant inspector courses are held over one calendar week, typically with three to four days of training followed by the exam on the final day.
 Importantly, these courses are delivered by experienced in-service inspectors and integrity engineers who can share their knowledge and provide real-life examples during the course.
 All successful candidates will be awarded an ASME certificate.

 Unlike API training where the exam is held within a Prometric Test Centre, the ASME examination is held within the classroom on the final day of classroom training.
+If you opt to complete the ASME training through eLearning, then the ASME exam is completed online.

 Results are issued within 5-7 days following course completion.